19hours/sg-statutes/Acts/Air Navigation Act.md

 shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $50,000 or to imprisonment for a term not exceeding 2 years or to both.

+[10/2014]

 (5) If any person fails to comply with a notice under subsection (1), the court may, on the application of the Authority, make such order as the court thinks fit to secure compliance with such notice, and any such order may provide that all the costs or expenses of and incidental to the application shall be borne by such person or by any officer of a company or other body who is responsible for the failure.

+[10/2014]

-(6) The Authority, the Director-General of Civil Aviation or any safety inspector, as the case may be, shall be entitled without payment to keep any document or information, or any copy or extract thereof, furnished under subsection (1).
+(6) The Authority, the Director-General of Civil Aviation or any safety inspector, as the case may be, shall be entitled without payment to keep any document or information, or any copy or extract of any document or information, furnished under subsection (1).

-[Act 10 of 2014 wef 01/04/2014]
+[10/2014]

 ### Power of entry to premises, aircraft, etc.

 4N\.—(1) For the purpose of finding out whether the provisions of this Act or any applicable aviation safety subsidiary legislation is being complied with, the Director-General of Civil Aviation and every safety inspector shall have right of access at any reasonable time to the following:

-(a) any aircraft, aerodrome, building, or place; or
+(a) any aircraft, aerodrome, building, or place;

 (b) any document or record concerning any aircraft, aeronautical product, or aviation-related service.

+[10/2014]

 (2) In addition, where the Director-General of Civil Aviation or any safety inspector —